dftfeDevelopers/dftfe/README.md

 -------------------------

-The steps to install the necessary dependencies and DFT-FE itself are described in the Installation instructions section of the DFT-FE manual(/doc/manual/manual.pdf).
+The steps to install the necessary dependencies and DFT-FE itself are described in the Installation instructions section of the DFT-FE manual(compile /doc/manual/manual.tex).

 Running DFT-FE
 --------------

-Instructions on how to run and DFT-FE can also be found in the DFT-FE manual(/doc/manual/manual.pdf).
+Instructions on how to run and DFT-FE can also be found in the DFT-FE manual(compile /doc/manual/manual.tex).